keven-deoliveira/EC444-Projects/quest-4/report.md

 ## Solution Design

-We highly recommend looking at the code README.MD that includes a lot of information about how everything was implementing and what libaries were used.
+We highly recommend looking at the code README that includes a lot of information about how everything was implementing and what libaries were used.
 This will give a better understanding of how the solution design was implemented.
 The code README is linked in the supporting artifact, or you can press on the code folder from the current directory.

 ## Sketches and Photos
 <center><img src="./images/ece444.png" width="25%" /></center>